Not-Aryan/pset-3/README.md

 $$r^2 = x^2 + y^2$$

 Your task is to undo the distortion of the original image using the recovered intrinsic matrix and distortion coefficients by completing the definition of `undistort_image(image, camera_matrix, dist_coeffs)` in `p2_calibrate_camera.py`.
-It is helpful to break the problem down into two parts:
-1. Recover the Optimal Camera Matrix, and
-2. Undistort the image and apply the new Optimal Camera Matrix.

 Run `python -m src.p2_camera_calibration` to recover the camera parameters from simulation.

 Do not use OpenCV functions.
 If you are stuck, you may use `cv2.getOptimalNewCameraMatrix` and `cv2.undistort` for half credit.
+If you do use OpenCV, it is helpful to break the problem down into two parts:
+1. Recover the Optimal Camera Matrix, and
+2. Undistort the image.

 ## Part 3 - Epipolar Geometry (20 pts)